CRIM 108 - Directed Policing

 First-year CRIM 108 students meet two (2) nights a week, as well as most Saturdays.
 Classes are held on Monday and Wednesday evenings from 5pm to 10pm, as well as all day Saturday.
 These classes/hours are required in order to complete the California Commission on Peace Officers Standards and Training (POST) Module III and Module II reserve peace officer academies.
 Attendance at all class sessions is mandatory.

-During the academy portion, the student is exposed to classroom lecture, as well as hands-on training that includes emergency vehicle operations, firearms, weaponless defense, impact weapons, building searches, vehicle and pedestrian checks, and dealing with various types of situations law enforcement officers generally encounter.
-The training is completed in a cohort over the Fall (Module III) and Spring (Module II) semesters.
+During the academy portion, the student is exposed to classroom lecture, as well as hands-on training that includes emergency vehicle operations, firearms, weaponless defense, impact weapons, building searches, vehicle and pedestrian checks, professionalism & ethics, community relations, crisis intervention & deescalation, and dealing with various types of situations law enforcement officers generally encounter.
+This training is completed in a cohort over the Fall (Module III) and Spring (Module II) semesters.
 Once the training is completed, the student undergoes the hiring process to become a reserve deputy sheriff with the Fresno County Sheriff’s Office.
-This process requires the student to participate in a polygraph examination, a thorough background check, and a psychological and medical examination.
+This process requires the student to participate in a polygraph examination, a thorough background check, and a psychological and medical examination (all required by the state).
 Upon successful completion of all phases, the student is then sworn-in as a reserve deputy sheriff for the Fresno County Sheriff's Office.
 At this time, the student will complete year-two of the program, which encompasses the Directed Policing portion.
-This is where the newly hired student/reserve deputy sheriff will work along-side a full-time deputy sheriff, while performing law enforcement duties.
+This is where the newly hired student/reserve deputy sheriff will work along-side a full-time deputy sheriff, while performing actual law enforcement duties.

 LOCATIONS AND ACADEMY INSTRUCTORS:

 Classroom instruction is generally held at various Sheriff’s Office training centers, however, some lecture-based classes may be held on the Fresno State campus.
-All Sheriff’s Office Academy instructors are POST certified to teach in an academy environment and are experienced law enforcement trainers/professionals.
+All Sheriff’s Office Academy instructors are state certified (California Commission on Peace Officer Standards and Training) to teach in an academy environment and are experienced law enforcement trainers/professionals.

 - Boating Enforcement Unit (summer season)